Absorbing boundary conditions for the Helmholtz equation using Gauss-Legendre quadrature reduced integrations: Layerwise constant perfectly matched layers

 Finally, we apply the termination condition \eqref{E:const_end}.
 Using \eqref{E:const_domain_solution} with $l=L$ along with \eqref{E:const_S}, \eqref{E:const_end} can be written as:

 or, rewriting in terms of $c^{\CPML}_{L,-}$ and $c^{\CPML}_{L,+}$ using \eqref{E:const_cl+-}:

 Using \eqref{E:const_c0_cL} in conjunction with \eqref{E:const_end_u_2}, we obtain:

-which compares with the reflection coefficient for the standard PMLs formulation \eqref{E:pml_reflection}.
-Like \eqref{E:pml_reflection}, \eqref{E:const_reflection} can be made arbitrarily small by manipulating the values of $\gamma_l$, $l\in\{1,\cdots,L\}$. in the spatially continuous setting.
+which compares with the expression for the reflection coefficient for the standard PMLs formulation \eqref{E:pml_reflection}.
+As it is the case for the standard PMLs, the reflection coefficient for the layerwise constant PMLs can be made arbitrarily small by manipulating the values of $\gamma_l$, $l\in\{1,\cdots,L\}$. in the spatially continuous setting.
 The system \eqref{E:const} has now been solved up to one undermined coefficient as desired.

 We now study the ability of the layerwise constant PMLs to approximate the Sommerfeld radiation condition \eqref{E:helmholtz_sommerfeld}.
 For this analysis, \eqref{E:const_domain} only needs to be satisfied for $l\in\{1,\cdots,L\}$.
 Following the same line as the the derivation of \eqref{E:const_reflection}, we have: